Hermeian haloes: extreme objects with two interactions in the past: Results

 \subsubsection{Number of passages}

-In the upper-right panel of Fig.~\ref{fig: Targets} we show the number of times a target has encountered by a Hermeian halo.
-Namely $\sim 3\times10^{5}$ targets -- the vast majority (77 per cent), have engendered a single Hermeian halo.
-In the other extreme case the maximum number of Hermeians that passed through a single halo is well over 1000. \citet{Newton} found that at one of the LG realizations 121 Hermeian haloes have passed through both main LG members.
-In our results, passages of more than 100 haloes through targets with mass about $10^{12}$ $h^{-1}\,$M$_\odot$ are observed, but passages of thousands of Hermeian haloes are associated with the most massive haloes in the simulation with mass above $10^{14}$ $h^{-1}\,$M$_\odot$.
+In the lower-right panel of Fig.~\ref{fig: Targets} we show the number of times a target has been encountered by a Hermeian halo.
+Of 202 thousand targets, 77 per cent (about 155 thousand) have encountered only one Hermeian halo.
+In the other extreme case the maximum number of Hermeians that passed through a single halo is well over 1000.
+The number of passages depends both on the minimum mass of Hermeians in the simulation (number of passages increase with the decrease of mass) and the mass range of the targets under consideration.

+In the study carried out by \cite{Newton}, they found that in one of their LG realizations, 121 Hermeian haloes had passed through both main LG members.
+In our study, the passage of more than 100 haloes through targets with masses within $[5.5\times10^{11} - 2\times10^{12}]h^{-1}\mathrm{M_{\odot}}$ are observed (35 of the 1615 targets in this mass range), but our DM particle mass and, hence, minimum Hermeian mass is two times higher than in \cite{Newton}.
+The passage of thousands of Hermeian haloes are associated only with the most massive haloes in the simulation with masses above $10^{14}$ $h^{-1}\,$M$_\odot$.